-State government implemented an electronic recruitment program in September 2007.
-The agency utilizes the system as its main recruitment source when actively recruiting for staff.
-It is an internet based system and therefore is able to reach a broad and diverse applicant pool.
-In addition to the electronic recruitment system, the agency also advertises in local newspapers, particularly in rural areas, and forestry journals/bulletins for some positions.
+The agency continues to utilize the State Office of Human Resources electronic recruiting system as its main recruitment source.
+It is an internet based system that reaches a broad and diverse applicant pool both nationally and internationally.
+In addition to the electronic state system, when recruiting for critical need positions or executive management vacancies, the agency also advertises in local newspapers particularly in rural areas, and forestry journals/bulletins/periodicals.

 Recruitment barriers the agency faces include minority recruitment, decline in the number of forestry graduates, and non-competitive salaries, particularly for foresters and firefighters.
 The agency participates in school and community career fairs.
 The agency utilizes individual and group interview methods during the recruitment and selection process.
 A candidate may interview for a specific location or several locations depending on the position.
-The agency sends detailed benefit and state government related resource sites to new hires to review prior to their start date in order to help answer questions and prepare them for their orientation process.
+The Human Resources Office provides state benefit and state government related web addresses to new hires as an information resource and to assist during the orientation process.